-Federico Seguro, Energy SpecialistAgainst the backdrop of global warming and rising energy prices, there is a pressing need to design buildings that do not overheat, exploiting passive design strategies.
+Federico Seguro, Senior Energy SpecialistAgainst the backdrop of global warming and rising energy prices, there is a pressing need to design buildings that do not overheat, exploiting passive design strategies.
 In this context, the British Blind & Shutter Association commissioned the National Energy Foundation to assess the impact of solar shading in the UK built environment.

 Adam Tilford, Senior Energy SpecialistQuebec Park in Bordon, East Hampshire, is a medium-size development of two, three and four-bedroom homes on the site of the old Quebec Barracks.
 We used our Assured Performance Process to review each house type planned for the site - at key stages of their design - and to identify a range of risks and recommendations.